 Get in Touch

 I'm currently based in Brazil, but I spend several weeks per year in different locations due to on-site work or when participating in conferences or events.
-You may check my news section to see where I've been or am going to be.
+You may check my news section to see where I have been or am going to be.

 You can always contact me by e-mail or Skype.
 For very urgent matters, you may phone me at +55 51 85750510 during working hours.